aetheric-oss/se-services/docs/conops.md

 > "Supplemental Data and Services Provider (SDSP): UAM Operators and PSUs use Supplemental Data Service Providers (SDSPs) to access supporting data including, but not limited to, terrain, obstacle, aerodrome availability, and weather.
 SDSPs may be accessed via the PSU network or directly by UAM operators." - [UAM Airspace Research Roadmap](https://ntrs.nasa.gov/citations/20210019876)

-**Rideshare and Cargo Services** elements are client-facing and not safety-critical.
+**Rideshare and Cargo Services** elements are client-facing and not essential.
+Downtime of these services doesn't impact airspace management or passenger safety.

-Description of the individual services is covered in section 3.2.
+Descriptions of the individual services are covered in section 3.2.

 ## 2.0 Documents
 ### 2.1 Applicable Resources